Power to the People

 Ramp-up security with SMS Authentication

-With a multitude of security issues cropping up every day, many companies are seeing that two-factor authentication is becoming a "must-have" rather than an option for their data security.
-SSRPM features built-in SMS Authentication that – when used in conjunction with the Basic password reset functionality (answering security questions to reset a password) provides a second level of security via a PIN code.
+With a swarm of security issues cropping up every day, two-factor authentication (2FA) is becoming a "must-have" for many companies, rather than an option for their data security.

-When users want to reset their password using SSRPM, the application sends a text message containing a PIN code to the user's mobile device via SMS Authentication.
+When users want to reset their password using SSRPM, the application sends a text message containing a PIN code to the user's mobile device.
 After the user has entered the correct PIN code, the password can be reset.

 Know who’s on the phone with Helpdesk ID Verification